MarkClinton/pga-score/README.md

 - ### Compatibility Testing

 ## Bugs
-- The footer, when resizing the screen was overlapping onto the main element.
-The fix for this was to add a display: flex to the body and align the header, main & footer elements using flex-direction: column.
+- Bug: The footer, when resizing the screen was overlapping onto the main element.
+_Solution: Add a display: flex to the body and align the header, main & footer elements using flex-direction: column._
 ![Side Navigation Issue](documentation/bug_images/side_navigation_issue.png)

-- The card flip functionlaity made a weird transition when turning.
-The fix for this was adding the perspective property to the game-area.
+- Bug: The card flip functionlaity made a weird transition when turning.
+_Solution: Add the perspective property to the game-area with a value of 1000px_

-- When the initial first card was flipped it was still able to be selected which invoked the flipCard() function and turned it back over.
+- Bug: When the initial first card was flipped it could still be selected which invoked the flipCard() function.
-The fix for this was to add a JS variable firstCard which was initially set to null.
-Once the first card was selected and flipped, using 'this' the first card was saved to that variable.
-FlipCard() then checks if the firstCard varibale is clicked, if so it just returns out of the function not progressing any further.
-The same functionality was added for secondCard.

 ![No firstCard variable](documentation/bug_images/no_firstCard_variable.gif)
+_Solution: Add a JS variable called firstCard which is initially set to null.
+Once the first card is selected and flipped, using 'this' the first card is saved to that variable.
+FlipCard() then checks if the firstCard variable is clicked, if so it returns out of the function.
+The same functionality was added for a secondCard variable._

-- A user was able to click as many cards as they wanted, it wasnt limited to 2 cards.
+- Bug: A user is able to click as many cards as they wanted, it wasnt limited to 2 cards.
 This messed with the flow of the game.
-In the flipCard() function I added a lockFlip variable which didnt allow any other cards to be pressed until checkCardsMatch() finished.
+- _Solution: In the flipCard() function, a lockFlip variable was added which didnt allow any other cards to be pressed until checkCardsMatch()finished._

 ![No lockCardFlip variable](documentation/bug_images/no_lock_card_flip.gif)

-- Cards could still be clicked when they were a matching pair.
-They still had an EventListener attached.
-If we found a pair then we call a function to remove the EventListerner from those cards.
+- Bug: Cards could still be clicked when they were flipped and a matching pair.
+The EventListener was still attached.
+- _Solution: When a pair is found we call a function to remove the EventListerner from those cards._

-- When dynamically adding cards to the game area in a loop it would only ever add the last element to the game area.
+- Bug: When dynamically adding cards to the game area in a loop it would only ever add the last element to the game area.
-The reason being was I wasnt using the cloneNode() when appending.
-Not using this meant I was adding the same element multiple times just moving down in the DOM.
+- _Solution: Use cloneNode() when appending.
+Not using this meant I was adding the same element multiple times just moving down in the DOM._

-- Card was still flipping when the eventListener was removed.
+- Bug: A card was still flipping when the eventListener was removed.
 It wasnt fully flipping over as shown in the gif below.
-The reason behind this was I forgot to set my CSS class correctly.
-I only declared '.flip' instead of '.card.flip.'
-Which meant that the 'card:active' class was enabled to carry out the transform property when the card was active.
+- _Solution: CSS class was only declared as '.flip' instead of '.card.flip.'
+Which meant that the 'card:active' class was enabled to carry out the transform property when the card was active._

 ![Wrong Class Issue Image](documentation/bug_images/wrong_class_issue.png)
 ![Wrong Class Issue GIF](documentation/bug_images/wrong_class_issue.gif)

-- Needed to have variables used in the flipCard() function in the global scope to keep track of the logic (Used a namespace).
+- Bug: Global variables used in the flipCard() function are needed in the global scope to keep track of the logic.
-It would have been easy to pass these variables to the needed functions and manipulate them.
-The issue arose when declaring the variables.
-Declaring them in the flipCard() function meant they would be re-declared every time a card was clicked, losing the value needed.
+- _Solution: In order to minimize the varibales in the Global Scope a namespace object was used to declare a number of variables in the global scope_

 ## Credits